 Reishi is my pick for adding to the chocolate layer.
 It has a more bitter taste than lions mane, but for that reason the strong flavours within dark chocolate are the perfect pair.
 Reishi is strongly adaptogenic (meaning it improves our ability to deal with life stressors), antioxidant, anti-inflammatory and immune boosting.
 Simply add 1 tsp to the chocolate topping during the melting process.

-I hope you enjoy this recipe as much as we do.
+I hope you enjoy this healthy vegan peanut butter fudge as much as we do.
 As always, we welcome any questions, reviews and feedback in the section below.

 If you’re after some other healthy, vegan snack ideas, you might like: